It’s time for S to throw opinions down on a very boring subject.

 You know what?
 You’re right.
 We didn’t want to get involved anyways!
 We’ll leave!

 Now everyone is running around like the world is going to come to an end!
 Asking a government to meddle in the affairs with how people communicate is like asking a monster to scare your little brother away.
 Sure, that monster will do it!
 So well in fact that you’re little brother is going to shit himself to death out of fear!
 But now you’re stuck with a monster in your room and a corpse!
 Congratulations!

 That monster could sit back and say:

 Well!
 Since you obviously want me around.
 I need food.
 You’re going to pay me.
 Or else! – Monster Government

-Usually when a government agency is expected to do a task for the people they typically need this thing called ‘money’ for operation costs.
+Usually, when a government agency is expected to do a task for the people they typically need this thing called ‘money’ for operation costs.
 I know I know!
 They can print it up themselves!
 But if America did such a thing it would end up like Zimbabwe.
 No, after a while if you make the FCC police the internet in such a way eventually they will begin to ask for “Internet Tax.”
-Which is a whole different terrifying argument that has been proposed many of times throughout the years by senators and congressmen.
-An argument which has been shot down repetitively for the good of everyone.
+Which is a whole different terrifying argument that has been proposed many times throughout the years by senators and congressmen?
+An argument that has been shot down repetitively for the good of everyone.

 Supporters for Net-Neutrality.

 This ad appearing on OKCupid’s site has to be one of the most confusing to me.
 Shouldn’t the FCC be pulling their boot away from those evil cable companies?
 I mean, that’s who’s going to theoretically strangle you OkCupid?
 Not the FCC.
 If anything that boot should be moving away from on the cable companies with their computer mascot jumping up and down wanting that boot to stay down!
 But hey what do we know!
 We never took a class in marketing so perhaps their bizarre passive-aggressive stance towards the FCC works!